davidson16807/sweet-tensors/README.md

 In certain cases the tensor statements will be faster than the built in equivalents.
 The use of tensors will almost always be faster than using anonymous functions.

 Other built in methods can be replicated, as well.
-The practicality is questionable, but it does demonstrate just how versatile the macro can be.
+The practicality is questionable, but it does demonstrate the macro's versatility.

 	// 		foo.fill(0);
 	tensor 	foo[i] = 0;